 Indie Hackers is still the default first stop, and its real value in 2026 is its archive: thousands of honest revenue breakdowns, interviews, and post-mortems you can read for free.
 Its Discord is organized by stage — idea, validating, launched, growing — with a co-founder matching channel.
 The honest catch: day-to-day forum activity has cooled from its peak, so treat it as a library and a place to learn, not your loudest distribution channel.

-WIP and Makerlogare the accountability rooms.
-Both are built around one behavior: publicly logging what you shipped today and keeping a streak alive.
-WIP is a small, paid, vetted community (around $20/month) with a heads-down culture that prizes consistent output; Makerlog is the free, more open version of the same idea.
-If your problem is "I keep not shipping," these beat any forum — the pressure of a public streak is the feature.
-If your problem is "nobody knows my product exists," they're the wrong tool.
+WIPis the accountability room.
+It is built around one behavior: publicly logging what you shipped today and keeping a streak alive.
+It's small, paid (around $20/month) and vetted, with a heads-down culture that prizes consistent output.
+If your problem is "I keep not shipping," that format beats any forum — the pressure of a public streak is the feature.
+If your problem is "nobody knows my product exists," it's the wrong tool.
+Makerlogwas the free version of the same idea, and it's the one thing on this page that has changed since I first wrote it — see the section below.

 The platform communities: Reddit, X, and Hacker News